We believe that a diverse and inclusive community is essential to achieving our scientific mission.

 - Empowering Broadies to be agents of change.
 The Broad community has a number of identity-based affinity groups, with robust membership and enthusiastic institutional support.
 These Broadie-led groups provide forums to discuss challenging issues, career development support, and opportunities to join forces with like-minded Broadies for positive change in our community and beyond.

 - Easing the challenges of balancing caregiving responsibilities with a career in the life sciences.
 Broad’s benefits for caregivers include generous parental leave and an innovative child care financial assistance program.
-We are proud that Broad was named a Working Mother 100 Best Company in 2017.
+We are proud that Broad was named a Working Mother 100 Best Company in 2017 and 2018.

 - Developing a diverse new generation of scientists.
 Our high school, undergraduate, and post-baccalaureate research programs aim to increase the number of students from underrepresented groups who pursue, and succeed in, careers in the life sciences.
 We also support a number of volunteer opportunities that connect students in the Cambridge Public Schools with Broad scientists, with the goals of supporting excellence in STEM education and inspiring students to pursue STEM careers.